Howard Drew: Athletic career

 Drew's multi-faceted life served as a powerful model for young black men, especially considering the bravery and fortitude he exemplified during his time of maturity.
-Drew's career begins as someone who dropped out of high school to support this family, only to return in 1910 (age 20) to begin setting track records and dominating both baseball and football opponents.
+Drew's career began as someone who dropped out of high school to support this family, only to return in 1910 (age 20) to begin setting track records and dominating both baseball and football opponents.
 He was a star football athlete, playing running back on the Springfield Football Team made up of players from all high schools in Springfield.
-He, alongside Bertram Smith and Hobart Johnson were the starts in the years of 1907-1910 (Davis-Harris)).
+He, alongside Bertram Smith and Hobart Johnson, were the starts in the years of 1907–1910 (Davis-Harris).

 Drew won the Harvard Stadium Olympic qualifiers and went on to win the US Trials in Michigan through the personal support of Jack Sullivan, current head of the National AAU, as well as donations received from the Springfield newspapers bringing Drew's name to fame.
 He set the world record at the time for the 100yd dash, as he cruised past one of the fastest Americans at the time, Ralph Craig.
 Ongoing support, even from the Mayor of Boston, enabled Drew to go to Sweden for the 1912 Stockholm Olympics.
 Here he won the initial races but threw out one of his legs while stepping on a soft spot on the track as he still won first place in the 100m semi-final.
 Nevertheless, Drew didn't have the fastest time at Stockholm - healthy or not - that went to D.F.
 Lippincott who ran 10.6 for the Olympic record in a heat which lasted until 1932.
 Lippincott finished second to Ralph Craig in the 100 final.
 The next year Lippincott tied Drew's 100 yard record of 9.6.

 While at USC (1913-1916) he, quite naturally, tied or set the world records (ranging from 30 to 250 yd dashes) and caught the attention of the press as the first person to ever be called “the fastest man in the world”—as well as “Crack Colored Sprinter,” “Negro Dash Man” and more.
 And were it not for World War I there would have been an Olympics in 1916.
 Drew was pushing his 30s in 1920 and did not make the cut.